Healthcare District and Nonprofits Join Forces to Open First Cooperative Housing Model for Adults with Developmental Disabilities in San Mateo County

 Founded in 1947, the Peninsula Health Care District serves the communities of San Bruno, Millbrae, Burlingame, Hillsborough, San Mateo and Foster City by supporting the unique health and wellness priorities of our Peninsula communities, and safeguarding access to health services, today and in the future.
 PHCD fulfills its commitment to the community through oversight of District assets and infrastructure, planning for future health care needs, and investing taxpayer dollars in local health-focused organizations and programs.
 To learn more about PHCD, visit www.peninsulahealthcaredistrict.org.

-Gatepath has been a cornerstone of our community for 100 years, providing a lifespan of support services to individuals with special needs and developmental disabilities in the greater Bay Area.
-Our mission is to empower people with special needs to achieve their full potential through innovative, inclusive programs and community partnerships.
+Gatepath has been a cornerstone of our community for 100 years, providing a lifespan of support services to individuals with developmental disabilities in the greater Bay Area.
+Our mission is to empower people with developmental disabilities to achieve their full potential through innovative, inclusive programs and community partnerships.
 With educational, therapeutic, vocational and family support services, we are distinctive in providing support to an individual throughout his or her lifetime.
 We collaborate with businesses, third party providers, local nonprofits and various organizations to bring the highest quality services to the children, youth and adults in our programs.
 Together, we are creating a world where people of all abilities are fully accepted, respected and included in all aspects of life – in the classroom, the workplace and in our communities.

 BETTER TOGETHER!
 On July 1, 2019, Abilities United became affiliated with Gatepath, ensuring individuals with developmental disabilities and their families in San Mateo and Santa Clara Counties continue to receive important services and achieve their full potential.